 Linda M. Dairiki Shortliffe, M.D. has served as a director of VIVUS since June 1999.
 Dr. Shortliffe has served as Professor of Urology at Stanford University School of Medicine since 1993 and as Chair of the Department of Urology since 1995.
 She has also been Chief of Pediatric Urology of Lucile Salter Packard Children's Hospital at Stanford since 1991.
 She is a Fellow of the American College of Surgeons and the American Academy of Pediatrics and served as past president and ex-Trustee to the American Board of Urology.
-Dr. Shortliffe holds an A.B. from Radcliffe/Harvard College and an M.D. from Stanford University.
+Dr. Shortliffe holds an A.B. cum laude in History and Science from Radcliffe/Harvard College and an M.D. from Stanford University.